nathan-cai/caloric-intake/README.md

-# caloric-intake
+# Caloric Intake Tracker
-code that uses an online repository to track daily caloric intake
+The development of a web app to help people track their daily calories Keeps previous days in a .txt file